-How to set up QuickBooks inventory scanner for your online account
+How to set up a QuickBooks inventory scanner for your online account

 Many manufacturers begin their journey with QuickBooks Online.
 The cloud-based accounting software that tracks your finances and manages your inventory — a two-birds-one-stone solution to their problems.

-This article will look at how to implement QuickBooks barcode inventory management software, why they’re important, and the benefits.
+This article will look at why barcodes are important, how to implement QuickBooks barcode inventory management software, and the numerous benefits.

 Getting started with QuickBooks inventory scanner